ucan-wg/spec/car-pool/README.md

 Our strategy is to build as much on top of existing libp2p technologies as possible, extended with three things:

-* A CAR-based HTTP API for arbitrary DAGs in go-ipfs
+* A CAR-based HTTP API for arbitrary DAGs in Kubo (go-ipfs)
 * Store reconciliation (remote differential graph selection)
 * Parallel streaming from multiple cooperative peers

 Note that this does not include general DHT discovery or connection.
 Further work may involve peer discovery with ad hoc inclusion to the CAR Pool cluster, but would require additional protocols.
-Our strategy is to ship an immediately impactful protocol into go-ipfs, which the scope here manages the 90th percentile use case that we have seen in practice.
+Our strategy is to ship an immediately impactful protocol into Kubo, which the scope here manages the 90th percentile use case that we have seen in practice.
 We are happy to scope out the broader DHT provider upon request.